-In 2013, the Commission, in conjunction with the Housing Department of and Urban (HUD) Development's Rental Assistance Demonstration (RAD) program, embarked on an initiative to convert the Agency's Public Housing to Project Based Voucher subsidy, thereby allowing the Commission to exit the traditional Public Housing program.
-This effort has presented an opportunity for the Multifamily Program, allowing for the issuance of tax-exempt financing, to participate in the rehabilitation or redevelopment of all 11 multifamily developments in the HOC Public Housing portfolio, with an emphasis on green, high quality, amenity rich rehabilitation to meet the needs of the residents and to clear a large and long backlog of capital needs.
-In FY 2015 and FY 2016, the Multifamily Program successfully financed the rehabilitation of eight (8) former Public Housing properties: Washington Square, KenGar Townhomes, Parkway Woods Townhomes, Towne Centre Place Townhomes, Sandy Spring Meadows Townhomes, Seneca Ridge Townhomes, Arcola Towers and Waverly House.
-RAD transactions will continue in FY 2017 and beyond, until the Commission exits Public Housing all together.
+In 2013, the Commission, in conjunction with the U.S. Department of Housing and Urban Development's (HUD) Rental Assistance Demonstration (RAD) program, embarked on an initiative to convert the Agency's Public Housing to Project Based Voucher subsidy, thereby allowing the Commission to exit the traditional Public Housing program.
+This effort has presented an opportunity for the Multifamily Program, allowing for the issuance of tax-exempt financing, to participate in the rehabilitation or all redevelopment of 11 multifamily developments in the HOC Public Housing portfolio, with an emphasis on green, high quality, amenity rich rehabilitation to meet the needs of the residents and to clear a large and long backlog of capital needs.
+In FY 2015 and FY 2016, the Multifamily Program successfully financed the rehabilitation of eight (8) former Public Housing properties: Washington Square, KenGar Townhomes.
+Parkway Woods Townhomes.
+Towne Centre Place Townhomes.
+Sandy Spring Meadows Townhomes, Seneca Ridge Townhomes, Arcola Towers and Waverly House.
+RAD transactions will continue in FY 2018 and beyond, until the Commission exits Public Housing all together.

-In August 2015, the Commission continued to widen financing resources by authorizing participation in a Federal Housing Administration (FHA) partnership with the Department of Treasury's Federal Financing Bank (FFB), whereby FFB would finance mortgages for stabilized and moderately rehabilitated developments that are insured by the FHA Multifamily Mortgage Risk-Sharing Program.
-The initiative builds on the success of the Risk Sharing Program by reducing the interest rate for affordable multifamily apartment development, compared to the cost of tax-exempt bonds, and provides longterm financing at rates benchmarked to a Ginnie Mae execution.
+In August 2015, the Commission continued to widen its financing resources by authorizing the participation in a Federal Housing Administration (FHA) partnership with the Department of Treasury's Federal Financing Bank (FFB), whereby FFB would finance mortgages for stabilized and moderately rehabilitated developments that are insured by the FHA Multifamily Mortgage Risk-Sharing Program.
+The initiative builds on the success of the Risk Sharing Program by reducing the interest rate for affordable multifamily apartment development, compared to the cost of tax-exempt bonds, and provides long-term financing at rates benchmarked to a Ginnie Mae execution.
 Ginnie Mae is permitted to back other FHA mortgage insurance programs (i.e. HUD Section 221(d)(4) and 223(f)).
-The Commission will execute its first FHA/FFB transaction in the coming fiscal year and offer the program to private developers as well.
+The Commission will execute d its first two FFB/FHA transactions in FY 2017, a third in FY 2018, and will offer the program to private developers.
+It expects to issue its first commitment to a private developer under the program in FY 2018.